What are Linear Equations?

 - Add or subtract the same number to both sides of the equation.

 - Multiply or divide both sides of the equation by the same number.

 - To solve two-step or three-step equations, repeat the steps 1 to 3 as required.
 It is often easier to first add or subtract the same number to both sides of the equation.

 This video will explain literal equations step-by-step.

 The video below explains the four steps above in greater detail.

-For those of you looking for a challenge, these videos explain how to solve more complex linear equations that could be asked in prelim standard maths.
+For those of you looking for a challenge, these videos explain how to solve more complex linear equations.